hashicorp/terraform-provider-aws/docs/contributing/naming.md

 ### Rule

 1. Use _mixedCaps_ for function, type, method, variable, and constant names in the Terraform AWS Provider Go code.

-## Resources and Data Sources

-When creating a new resource or data source, it is important to get names right.
-Once practitioners rely on names, we can only change them through breaking changes.
-If you are unsure about what to call a resource or data source, discuss it with the community and maintainers.

-### Rule

-1. Follow the [AWS SDK for Go v2](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2).
-Almost always, the API operations make determining the name simple.
-For example, the [Amazon CloudWatch Evidently](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/evidently) service includes `CreateExperiment`, `GetExperiment`, `UpdateExperiment`, and `DeleteExperiment`.
-Thus, the resource (or data source) name is "Experiment."
-2. Give a resource its Terraform configuration (i.e., HCL) name (e.g., `aws_imagebuilder_image_pipeline`) by joining these three parts with underscores:
-    * `aws` prefix
-    * [Service identifier](#service-identifier) (service identifiers do not include underscores), all lower case (e.g., `imagebuilder`)
-    * Resource (or data source) name in snake case (spaces replaced with underscores, if any), all lower case (e.g., `image_pipeline`)
-3. Name the main resource function `Resource<ResourceName>()`, with the resource name in [MixedCaps](#mixedcaps).
-Do not include the service name or identifier.
-For example, define `ResourceImagePipeline()` in a file called `internal/service/imagebuilder/image_pipeline.go`.
-4. Similarly, name the main data source function `DataSource<ResourceName>()`, with the data source name in [MixedCaps](#mixedcaps).
-Do not include the service name or identifier.
-For example, define `DataSourceImagePipeline()` in a file called `internal/service/imagebuilder/image_pipeline_data_source.go`.
-5. Do not include "AWS" or "Aws" in the name.

 ## Functions